-Is it the good material for making the pool cue?
+Is Cocobolo a good material for pool cue? and Why?

 Cocobolo is a very good wood imo in cues.
 Not only does it look good but it is fairly easy to work with.
 It has a great hit to it.
 And the figure that you can get in some pieces are just amazing.
 I have one that is almost finished and you will see what I am talking about when it comes to figure.
 Take a look in the cue gallery under cues in progress and you can see the forearm of the one I am talking about.